Muradjanov/First-steps/README.md

 # First-steps
-My first steps into the world ai
+My first steps into the world DS/ML/Ai